 Approaches to treating addiction are generally similar regardless of substance.
 However, treatment is typically individualized to some degree based on the characteristics of the patient — treatment programs usually address an individual’s physical, psychological, emotional, and social issues in addition to his or her alcohol or other drug use — as well as the type of substance itself, as in the case of medication-assisted treatment for opioids.
-Review the overview of different types of programs below.
+Below is an overview of different program types.
 And if you haven’t already done so, be sure to review our information on Navigating the Treatment System.

 Low to Medium Intensity